Dapr1nc3/what-to-watch/README.md

 WHEN I search for a movie <br/>
 THEN I am presented with 4 genre of movies <br/>
 WHEN I view a genre of movies <br/>
-THEN I am presented with the movie title, description, link to Trailer <br/>
+THEN I am presented with featured movie titles with links to trailers and Movie Cards by Genre<br/>
 WHEN I view a Movie <br/>
 THEN I am presented with a Movie Trailer <br />
 WHEN I view ? <br/>